Slack

 - event_name: Transfer

-# conditions are optional
+# filter_expression is optional

 template_inline: "*New RETH Transfer Event*